Alokpandit999/Wipro-PJP-TechModule1/README.md

 # Wipro-PJP-Training
-This repository contains the all program of the pjp program of Wipro.
+This repository contains all program of TechModule-1  pjp program 2019 of Wipro.